Forming the future of manufacturing - www.lokmattimes.com

 Forming the future of manufacturing

-VMPL Bengaluru (Karnataka) [India], February 5: IMTEX Forming 2024, organized by the Indian Machine Tool Manufacturers' Association (IMTMA), was ...
+Bengaluru (Karnataka) [India], February 6: IMTEX Forming 2024, organized by the Indian Machine Tool Manufacturers' Association (IMTMA), was inaugurated on ...

 IMTEX Forming 2024 demonstrates the strengths, capability, and skills of the metal forming machine tool industry and its determination to succeed in a competitive open market.
 Occupying a premier position in Asia, the exhibition is an ecosystem that spurs manufacturing growth.